-- If you carry a firearm, you know, with proper training you ARE SAFER.
+- If you carry a firearm with proper training you ARE SAFER.
 When you aren't around, doesn't your spouse deserve to be as safe as they were when they were with you?
-We also know carrying a firearm everyday (or even occasionally for the casual concealed carrier) is a lifestyle.
-As a couple, you chose that person, AND their lifestyle.
-One of you carrying a firearm, means there will be a firearm in the house.
-This means your partner, at the very least should take a gun safety course so they are safe around the firearm.
-One of you carrying a firearm, means you both may have instances where you are out of the home with a firearm.
+We also know carrying a firearm every day (or even occasionally for the casual concealed carrier) is a lifestyle.
+As a couple, you chose that person AND their lifestyle.
+One of you carrying a firearm means there will be a firearm in the house.
+This means your partner, at the very least, should take a gun safety course so they are safe around the firearm.
+One of you carrying a firearm means you both may have instances where you are out of the home with a firearm.
 This means you now have to worry about the local laws in reference to firearm possession.
-If only one of you is license, and, for some reason the unlicensed person is left in the vehicle with the firearm, while the other person goes into an establishment that does not allow firearms, (however unlikely) you could stumble into a legal issue that is not even worth the hassle.
+If only one of you has a license, and, for some reason, the unlicensed person is left in the vehicle with the firearm, while the other person goes into an establishment that does not allow firearms, (however unlikely) you could stumble into a legal issue that is not even worth the hassle.

-- Training together will give each person an idea of their partners abilities.
+- Training together will give each person an idea of their partner's abilities.
 This is critical if one person cannot get to their firearm and is relying on the other to use deadly force, as in a hostage situation or close quarters fight.
-If we know or spouses capabilities, we can potentially influence the incident to play into our partners abilities.
-For example, if we know our spouse is trained and proficient in making a contact shot, instead of fatally fighting to break contact with a suspect who physically overmatches us, we could suck in close.
+If we know our spouse's capabilities, we can potentially influence the incident to play into them.
+For example, if we know our spouse is trained and proficient in making a contact shot, instead of fatally fighting to break contact with a suspect who physically over matches us, we could suck in close.
 Take the attacker to the ground and go to a guard position knowing that our spouse is capable of making the contact shot without harming us.
 Conversely, if we knew they could not make a contact shot, our only response may be creating space, and this may not always be a viable option.